su-mangale/fast-api/ansible/README.md

 # FastAPI Server Configuration with Ansible

-Ultra simple Ansible setup to configure EC2 instances for FastAPI with PostgreSQL.
+Ultra simple Ansible setup to configure EC2 instances for FastAPI with PostgreSQL using Docker Compose.

 ## What This Configures